Easy WFPB Vegan Apple Cake (Torta di Mele)

 Store leftovers in airtight containers and refrigerators for up to three days.
 There are three items that cause gluten-free items to lose moisture and thus go stale faster: 1) high refined starch content, 2) lack of gluten, and 3) water doesn’t bind as strongly with starch as it does with gluten so for these reasons the moisture leaves more quickly.
 Many bakers try to counter the item going stale by adding more liquids in the baking process.
 This can cause mold to grow.
 So moist gluten-free bread and cakes are prime real estate for mold growth.
 I have learned this the hard way by throwing out half-eaten cakes too many times.

 If stale, reheat a slice of cake or muffin in the microwave for 15 seconds.
 A way to combat mold is to make half the recipe to avoid waste.
-And hey, the craze is mini bites everything so you can be trendy and not waste food at the same time!
+And hey, the craze is to enjoy everything in mini bites.
+This way, you can be trendy and not waste food at the same time!

 Nutrition 411

 Apples are considered nutrient-dense fruit, meaning they provide a substantial amount of nutrients per serving.
 One medium 7-ounce provides 2–5% of the Daily Value (DV) for vitamins E, B1, and B6.
 Apples are a good source of fiber and vitamin C. They also contain antioxidants, like vitamin E, and polyphenols that contribute to the fruit’s numerous health benefits.
-Vitamin E serves as a fat-soluble antioxidant, vitamin B1 — also known as thiamine — is needed for growth and development, and vitamin B6 is essential for protein metabolism.
+Vitamin E serves as a fat-soluble antioxidant.
+Vitamin B1, also known as thiamine, is needed for growth and development.
+Vitamin B6 is essential for protein metabolism.
 Apples are also a rich source of polyphenols, an important group of antioxidants.
-Antioxidants are compounds that protect your cells from free radicals — harmful molecules that contribute to the development of chronic conditions, like heart disease and cancer.
-To get the most out of apples, leave the skin on, as it contains half of the fiber and most of the polyphenols.
+Antioxidants are compounds that protect your cells.
+Free radicals are harmful molecules that contribute to the development of chronic conditions like heart disease and cancer.
+To maximize the benefits of apples, keep the skin on.
+It contains half of the fiber.
+It also holds most of the polyphenols.
 (Trusted source).

 WFPB Vegan Apple Cake (Torta di Mele)